 \subsection{Denoising Diffusion Models}

-As proposed in \cite{ddpm, improving}, the core idea of denoising diffusion models is that for many timesteps $T$, Gaussian noise is added to an input image $x$.
+Denoising diffusion models are a class of generative models inspired by thermodynamic processes \citep{sohl2015deep}.
+The core idea is to gradually corrupt an input signal into pure noise using a forward diffusion process, then learn to reverse this process step by step.
+This learned reverse process transforms random noise into samples that resemble the original data distribution.
+As proposed in \cite{ho2020denoising} and \cite{improving}, the core idea of denoising diffusion models is that for many timesteps $T$, Gaussian noise is added to an input image $x$.
 This results in a series of noisy images ${x_0, x_1, ..., x_T}$, where the noise level is steadily increased from $0$ (no noise) to $T$ (maximum noise).
 The forward noising process $q$ with variances $\beta_{1},...,\beta_{T}$ is defined by

 This recursion can be written explicitly as